 It’s not just that SimTower frames problems at a physically smaller level, but a more personal one.
 You can track individual people as they go to and from work, letting you observe their family life and commute.
 Once you’ve become a full-blown hotel, reviewers will stop by; you can follow them throughout their stay, seeing what services they use.
 After you put in service elevators for maids, you can observe how efficiently they work and whether they’d want additional transportation.
 Natural disasters are replaced by terrorist attacks, where the placement of individual security officers determines your building’s chance of survival.

-This is a dramatic change in tone from the typically broad, sweeping statistics that Sim games throw out.
+This is a quite a different tone than the broad statistics that other simulation games tend to throw out.
 There’s no better expression of this than the feature that lets you name and color-code specific people.
-When they pack up and move out, it’s heartbreaking.
+When they pack up and move out, it can feel like a real loss.

 The vertical focus does also lead to some constraints that the rest of the Sim series doesn’t run into as frequently.
 You’re physically constrained by the footprint of your building, so if you want to convert a bunch of offices to apartments or some similar, you have to tear down a significant chunk of the building to accommodate the change.
 You need the forethought to plan space for future big-ticket items like movie theaters without upsetting your other tenants.
 Creating a successful five-star building takes considerable planning, and that’s difficult given how your creations can grow organically in games like this; even so much as a misplaced elevator from the beginning of the game can eventually set you back thousands of dollars to correct.
 This is probably true for real skyscrapers too, but it can be frustrating given the reactive ways that other Sim games can grow.